Alynva/js-habbo-api-wrapper/README.md

 # js-habbo-api-wrapper
-A JavaScript wrapper for the (undocumented) Habbo API
+A JavaScript wrapper for the (undocumented) Habbo API (inspired by https://github.com/gerbenjacobs/HabboAPI)